-We have become so familiar with local searches that we rely entirely on them as if they are our assistant.
-They are always ready to help by showing us where to go, how to get there and what the opening hours are.
+We have become so familiar with local searches that we rely entirely on them as if they are our assistants.
+They are always ready to help by showing us where to go, how to get there, and what the opening hours are.

 46% of all Google searches are users seeking local information.
 You may be thinking that you are one of them, but look at the data from your business’s point of view.
 Does your business rank for local searches?

 If your business is not easy to find via ‘near me’ searches, you are missing out on a ton of potential local customers.
 Also, consider the fact that local searches on smartphones are steadily and rapidly increasing.

 If you haven’t added a local SEO strategy to improve ‘near me’ searches, it’s time to consider doing so before your competitors steal your clients or customers!

 Below, we’ll explore 7 ways to optimise your business for “SEO service near me” for mobile as well as desktop.

 7 Proven Ways to Rank for ‘Near Me’ Local Searches

 From 2013 to 2017, ‘near me’ searches have increased by 900%.
 Looking at the increasing use of smartphones, Amazon Alexa, Siri and Google Home assistants, local searches will only pick up in the upcoming years.
 Therefore, ranking your business for ‘near me’ searches is more crucial than ever.